Grimes: 2014–2017: Art Angels

 In the spring of 2016, Grimes toured Asia and Europe with supporting act Hana on the Ac!d Reign Tour.
 Grimes continued touring through the summer of 2016, performing at various music festivals across North America and opening for Florence and the Machine on select dates of the How Beautiful Tour.

 Continuing the series of music videos for songs off Art Angels that began with "Flesh Without Blood" and "Life in the Vivid Dream" ("Act I" and "Act II", respectively), Grimes released the music video for "Kill V. Maim" ("Act III") on January 19, 2016, and the music video for "California" ("Act IV") on May 9, 2016.
 Grimes crafted a slightly remixed version of "California" for the music video to achieve a less "dissonant" visual/auditory mix.
-This alternate version of California has not otherwise been officially released for sale or streaming.
-On August 3, 2016, Grimes released the song "Medieval Warfare" as part of the soundtrack of the summer blockbuster Suicide Squad.
+On August 3, 2016, Grimes released the song "Medieval Warfare" as part of the soundtrack of the 2016 superhero film, Suicide Squad.

 On October 5, 2016, Grimes with friend and collaborator Hana Pestle, more commonly known by stage name Hana, released "The Ac!d Reign Chronicles", a lo-fi series of seven music videos including songs by Grimes ("Butterfly", "World Princess Part II", "Belly of the Beat" and "Scream") and Hana ("Underwater", "Chimera" and "Avalanche"), each starring in their respective segments.
 Additional appearances include Aristophanes in Scream and two of Grimes' backup dancers, Linda Davis and Alyson Van, throughout the series.
 "The AC!D Reign Chronicles" were recorded over the course of two weeks during the duo's time touring Europe and were made with minimal production, shot exclusively on iPhones with no crew aside from her brother, Mac Boucher, who assisted with filming.
-In 2016, Grimes helped write Troye Sivan's song Heaven from the album, Blue Neighbourhood.
+In 2016, Grimes co-wrote the song "Heaven" for Troye Sivan's album Blue Neighbourhood.

 On February 2, 2017, Grimes premiered on Tidal the high budget futuristic music video of "Venus Fly", starring herself and Janelle Monáe.
 The video was uploaded on YouTube on February 9, 2017.
 She won Best Dance Video for "Venus Fly" at the Much Music Video Awards.
 In 2017, Grimes won a JUNO Award for Video of the Year, featuring "Kill V. Maim".
-On October 19, 2017, Grimes released a cover of Tegan and Sara’s "Dark Come Soon" with Hana.
+On October 19, 2017, Grimes released a cover of Tegan and Sara's "Dark Come Soon" with Hana.
 The cover is a part of Tegan and Sara's The Con X: Covers album.